JawadRustom/reverb-websocket-example-public-channel/README.md

-# 📡 Laravel Realtime Chat with Laravel Reverb
+# 📡 Laravel Public Realtime Chat with Laravel Reverb

-This comprehensive guide will walk you through setting up a real-time chat application using Laravel Reverb.
+This comprehensive guide will walk you through setting up a public real-time chat application using Laravel Reverb.
 By the end, you'll have a fully functional chat system with real-time message broadcasting.

 ## 🚀 Features
 - Real-time message broadcasting